kiboschool/programming1-microprocessor-simulation/README.md

 ## Processor Operations

 Below are the processor operations that you should support, and what they should do.
-If the processor encounters an invalid operation, it should print an error message and stop.

 | Operation 	| Description                           	| Sample       	| Output 	|
 |-----------	|---------------------------------------	|--------------	|--------	|